miam-miam/prse/README.md

 assert_eq!(path.unwrap(), PathBuf::from("C:\\windows\\system32"));
 ```

 Additionally you can use the [`Parse`] derive macro to help you parse custom types.
+For even more flexibility you can implement the [`Parse`](https://docs.rs/prse/latest/prse/trait.Parse.html)
+trait yourself for fully custom parsing such as hexadecimal number parsing.
 ```rust
 use prse::{parse, Parse};